-- Native trees, wildflowers, meadows and sensory gardens
+- A Miyawaki forest, native trees and wildflowers, meadows and sensory gardens

-- Two nature-inspired murals by Everett Artist @JayLapo
+- Two nature-inspired murals by Everett Artist and neighbor @JayLapo

 - Create a more beautiful, resilient, and connected neighborhood